bobintornado/bobintornado.github.io/z_about.md

 displayTitle: About
 ---

-Software engineer, mainly web and iOS.
+Software engineer, mainly working on internet related stuff.

-Spend most of time googling at [Nugit](https://nugit.co/).
+Spend most of time tinkering at [Zalora](https://www.zalora.sg/about/).

-Passionate about git.

-Obsessed with all kinds of `why` questions.
+Obsessed with all kinds of `why` questions and particularly meaning of life.

 Some stuff I made